Recruitment Agency Not Mentioned by AI

 Key Takeaways

-• Consensus Verification: AI models prioritise agencies that appear on multiple external "Best of" lists and industry directories, treating these citations as proof of market leadership.
+• Consensus Verification: AI models prioritise agencies that appear on multiple external 'Best of' lists and industry directories, treating these citations as proof of market leadership.

 • The Listicle Backdoor: Securing features in authoritative "Top 10 Recruitment Agencies" articles is the fastest mechanism to force your brand into an AI's retrieval set.